<Note: This page includes Horror, Thriller, and Psychodrama>

 w/ Ron Howard, Patricia Neal, Tessa Dahl, Cloris Leachman, Bobby Darin, Joseph Mascolo, Kathie Browne, Simon Oakland, Thayer David, Gale Garnett

 TV child star Ron Howard has grown up and the title suggests he might be playing an oedipally fixated killer.
 He is not.
 This psychodrama is far harder to diagnose.
-Howard plays an adopted teen with dark hair who’s old enough now seek out his birth parents, bringing him to a Nova Scotia fishing village where four locals have recently been murdered.
-Leachman (Last Picture Show, Mary Tyler Moore Show) may be his mom, but Neal (Fountainhead, A Face in the Crowd) is the cantankerous matriarch who tells him the answers he needs to know.
+Howard plays an adopted teen with dark hair who’s old enough now to seek out his birth parents, bringing him to a Nova Scotia fishing village where four locals have recently been murdered.
+Cloris Leachman (Last Picture Show, Mary Tyler Moore Show) may be his mom, but Patricis Neal (Fountainhead, A Face in the Crowd) is the cantankerous matriarch who tells him the answers he needs to know.
 She also admits to doing everything she could to induce an abortion when she was pregnant with her now troubled teen daughter, a debut for Tessa Dahl whose out of place British accent and overacting kind of suits the manic role.
 Dahl, by the way, is the daughter of Neal and author Roald Dahl.
-Directed by Night Stalker star Darren McGavin, Happy Mother’s Day, Love George is strictly for those who like atmosphere, mystery, and that dated yet timeless timeless early-‘70s look.
+Directed by Night Stalker star Darren McGavin, Happy Mother’s Day, Love George is strictly for those who like atmosphere, mystery, and that dated yet timeless early-‘70s look.
 Rated PG despite a castration shot.
 Hard to find on VHS and impossible to find as a legit DVD.